steamship-core/python-client/docs/data/workspaces.rst

 Workspaces can be used in two ways:

-1. **As the backing store to :ref:`Steamship Packages<Packages>`.**
+1. **As the backing store to Packages.**
-   Each Steamship Package instance is bound to a Workspace, giving it an isolated environment to store state and model parameters.
+   Each :ref:`Steamship Package<Packages>` instance is bound to a Workspace, giving it an isolated environment to store state and model parameters.
 2. **As a cloud environment for language AI projects.**
    You can use Workspaces on their own from Jupyter notebooks or your own application code.